FAQ

 drinking water (there should be spring water there, but bringing your own water isn't a bad idea.

-outdoor toys, water toys, fire toys and fuel (straight kerosene only please for safety),
+fire toys and fuel (straight kerosene only please for safety),

 bug spray, sunscreen, biodegradable soap (like Dr. Bronners Castille)